yegor256/blog/_posts/2014/nov/2014-11-14-hits-of-code.md

 but only how big your relative contribution to it.

-Let's say, you have 300K lines of code and 95% of them were copy-pasted from some third-party libraries (by the way, it is a very common and terrible practice&mdash;to keep third-party code inside your own repository).
+Let's say, you have 300K lines of code and 95% of them were copy-pasted from some third-party libraries (by the way, it is a very common and terrible practice---to keep third-party code inside your own repository).
 The amount of lines of code will be big, but the actual custom code part will be relatively small.
-Thus, the LoC metric will be misleading&mdash;it will always show 300K with small increments or decrements around it.
+Thus, the LoC metric will be misleading---it will always show 300K with small increments or decrements around it.
 Everybody will have a feeling that the team is working with 300K lines code base.